Biden hails infrastructure win as 'monumental step forward'

 Party leaders said that would take days or more.
 But with Friday’s delayed vote and lawmakers leaving town for a week’s break, those budget estimates should be ready by the time a vote is held.

 As for the social and environment package, House passage would send it to the Senate, where it faces certain changes and more Democratic drama.
 That’s chiefly because of demands by Sens.
-Joe Manchin of West Virginia and Kyrsten Sinema of Arizona to contain the measure’s costs and curb or drop some of its initiatives.
+Joe Manchin of West Virginia and Kyrsten Sinema of Arizona to contain the measure’s costs.

 Moderates have forced leaders to slash the roughly 2,100-page measure to about half its original $3.5 trillion size.
 Republicans oppose it as too expensive and damaging to the economy.

 The package would provide large numbers of Americans with assistance to pay for health care, raising children and caring for elderly people at home.
-The package would provide $555 billion in tax breaks encouraging cleaner energy and electric vehicles.
+It has $555 billion in tax breaks encouraging cleaner energy and electric vehicles.
 Democrats added provisions in recent days restoring a new paid family leave program and work permits for millions of immigrants.

 Much of the package’s cost would be covered with higher taxes on wealthier Americans and large corporations.

-Associated Press writers Lisa Mascaro, Farnoush Amiri, Kevin Freking, Aamer Madhani, Alexandra Jaffe, Mary Clare Jalonick and Brian Slodysko contributed to this report.
+Associated Press writers Cal Woodward, Lisa Mascaro, Farnoush Amiri, Kevin Freking, Aamer Madhani, Alexandra Jaffe, Mary Clare Jalonick and Brian Slodysko contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.